-12.1.a As a student at the university you will be required to comply with the rules governing your conduct that are set out in full in the university's General Regulations and Procedures Affecting Students - Student Discipline Policy and Procedure.

-12.1.b Please note that failure to comply with this policy may result in formal disciplinary procedures being taken against you which could ultimately lead to an Interruption of your studies, suspension or expulsion or any other such reasonable action that the university may determine.
+- 12.1.a As a student at the university you will be required to comply with the rules governing your conduct that are set out in full in the university's General Regulations and Procedures Affecting Students Student Regulations. - 12.1.b Please note that failure to comply with these regulations may result in formal disciplinary procedures being taken against you which could ultimately lead to an Interruption of your studies, suspension or expulsion or any other such reasonable action that the university may determine.